Photo credit: João Sousa. Wadi Khaled, Lebanon.

 About

-I am HEFAT-certified and have more than eight years of experience writing about the Levant region for numerous news outlets.
+I am HEFAT-certified and have a decade of experience writing about the Levant region for numerous news outlets.

 Catch me sewing, knitting and crocheting all manner of grandma-tastic crafts in my free time.